dos1/flow3r-firmware/README.md

 ## How to install dependencies

-Pay attention to install version 5.1.
+Pay attention to install version 5.1 **WITH OUR PATCHES**.
 To be sure follow the generic instructions below.

 ### Generic